contentauth/c2pa-python/README.md

 ```

 The parameters (in order) are:
-- The source media file that will receive new C2PA data.
+- The source (original) media file.
 - The destination file that will contain a copy of the source file with the manifest data added.
 - `manifest_json`, a JSON-formatted string containing the manifest data you want to add; see [Creating a manifest JSON definition file](#creating-a-manifest-json-definition-file) below.
 - `sign_info`, a `SignerInfo` object instance; see [Generating SignerInfo](#generating-signerinfo) below.
-- The optional `data_dir` enables you to load resource files referenced from `manifest_json` identifiers.
-When building your manifest, any files referenced by identifier fields are loaded relative to this path.
-This enables you to load thumbnails, icons, and manifest data for ingredients.
+- `data_dir` optionally specifies a directory path from which to load resource files referenced in the manifest JSON identifier fields; for example, thumbnails, icons, and manifest data for ingredients.

 ### Generating SignerInfo